cascadiajs/2018.cascadiajs.com/src/markdown/preparing-for-cascadia.md

 * **Water bottle** - water dispensers will be available, so help out the environment and bring a bottle.
 * **Fall Clothing** - expect clouds/drizzle and mid-50's during the day, dipping to the mid-40's at night.

 ## Conference Schedule

-CascadiaJS is ~48 hours of pure awesome starting Thursday morning (11/15) and concluding Friday night (11/16).
+The conference is ~48 hours of pure awesome starting Thursday morning (11/15) and concluding Friday night (11/16).
 Each  day will start with registration and close with an evening event.
 Here is a rough schedule:

 ### Thursday, Nov 15